The bible is God’s word for our whole lives. Personal prophecy is God’s word for now.

 Barriers to progress are torn down, everyone involved is encouraged, and lives are changed.

-There’s nothing quite like receiving (or giving) such a word.
+There’s nothing quite like receiving (or giving) such a personal prophetic word from the Lord.
 This is where prophecy truly is a gift to the church.
-Let’s seek the Lord for more!
+Let’s seek God for more personal prophecy!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.